Mink Oil For Boots (Expert Guide) | Pros, Cons, & Alternatives

 “In the 21st century, mink oil is derived almost exclusively as a byproduct of mink fur farming for the fashion industry, mostly for fur coats,” he says.
 “While mink farms exist predominantly in China, some states in the US and many countries in the EU have already banned, or are beginning to outlaw fur farming due to animal welfare and environmental concerns.”

 When it comes to mink oil, a lot of it these days isn’t made from mink fats at all.
 A lot of available gunk is made from a mixture of melted pig fat and silicon.
 Take a look at Sof Sole Mink Oil, for instance.
-We reviewed the stuff and even though the name of the product is “Mink Oil,” it’s only 5 to 15 percent mink oil!
+We reviewed the stuff, and even though the name of the product is “Mink Oil,” it’s only 5 to 15 percent mink oil!
 This is why reading the product details on the label is so important.

-The Best Mink Oil Alternatives
+Mink Oil Alternatives

 One mink oil alternative is neatsfoot oil.
 Some people may find neatsfoot oil, which is oil from the rendered shin and feet bones of cattle, more forgiving because it is a byproduct of the existing cattle industry.
-Again, the cattle industry is not free from its own problems, but in my opinion, it is still an industry that needs to exist as it provides food for our growing population.
-This is unlike the mink farm industry, which exists mainly to satisfy the demands of fashion.

 [Love Red Wing?
 See the differences between Red Wing’s Boot Oil and Mink Oil]